Sunk cost: Fallacy effect

 The idea of sunk costs is often employed when analyzing business decisions.
 A common example of a sunk cost for a business is the promotion of a brand name.
 This type of marketing incurs costs that cannot normally be recovered.
 It is not typically possible to later "demote" one's brand names in exchange for cash.
 A second example is research and development (R&D) costs.
-Once spent, such costs are sunk and should have no effect on future pricing decisions.
-So a pharmaceutical company's attempt to justify high prices because of the need to recoup R&D expenses would be fallacious.
+Once spent, such costs are sunk and should not affect future pricing decisions.
+A pharmaceutical company's attempt to justify high prices because of the need to recoup R&D expenses would be fallacious.
 The company would charge a high price whether R&D cost one dollar or one million.
-R&D costs, however, and the ability to recoup those costs, are a factor in deciding whether to spend the money on R&D in the first place.
+R&D costs and the ability to recoup those costs are a factor in deciding whether to spend the money on R&D in the first place.

 Dijkstra and Hong proposed that part of a person's behavior is influenced by a person's current emotions.
 Their experiments showed that emotional responses benefit from the sunk cost fallacy.
 Negative influences lead to the sunk cost fallacy.
 For example, anxious people face the stress brought about by the sunk cost fallacy.
 When stressed, they are more motivated to invest in failed projects rather than take additional approaches.
 Their report shows that the sunk cost fallacy will have a greater impact on people under high load conditions, and people's psychological state and external environment will be the key influencing factors.

 The sunk cost effect may cause cost overrun.
-In business, an example of sunk costs may be an investment into a factory or research that now has a lower value or no value whatsoever.
+In business, an example of sunk costs may be an investment into a factory or research that now has a lower value or none.
 For example, $20 million has been spent on building a power plant; the value now is zero because it is incomplete (and no sale or recovery is feasible).
-The plant can be completed for an additional $10 million or abandoned and a different but equally valuable facility built for $5 million.
+The plant can be completed for an additional $10 million or abandoned, and a different but equally valuable facility built for $5 million.
 Abandonment and construction of the alternative facility is the more rational decision, even though it represents a total loss of the original expenditure—the original sum invested is a sunk cost.
 If decision-makers are irrational or have the "wrong" (different) incentives, the completion of the project may be chosen.
 For example, politicians or managers may have more incentive to avoid the appearance of a total loss.
-In practice, there is considerable ambiguity and uncertainty in such cases, and decisions may in retrospect appear irrational that were, at the time, reasonable to the economic actors involved and in the context of their incentives.
+In practice, there is considerable ambiguity and uncertainty in such cases, and decisions may, in retrospect, appear irrational that were, at the time, reasonable to the economic actors involved and in the context of their incentives.
 A decision-maker might make rational decisions according to their incentives, outside of efficiency or profitability.
-This is considered to be an incentive problem and is distinct from a sunk cost problem.
+This is considered an incentive problem and is distinct from a sunk cost problem.
+Some research has also noted circumstances where the sunk cost effect is reversed, where individuals appear irrationally eager to write off earlier investments to take up a new endeavor.

-Sunk costs are distinct from economic losses.
-For example: